mit-crpg/OpenMOC/_sources/devguide/style_guide.txt

         y[i] = a[i] * x[i] + y[i]

-* **Python classes** should be preceded by doxygen-style comments as illustrated in the following code snippet:
+* **Python classes** should be preceded by Doxygen-style comments as illustrated in the following code snippet:

 .. code-block:: python